 The students are required to prepare project work/assignments/case studies/ presentations/reports.
 The social work students will fulfil requirements of project work etc based on 2 hours spent weekly in field work in a social welfare organisation and/or skill labs.
 The student from course other than social work will fulfil requirement of project work etc through workshops/skill labs/guided field visits.
 It is compulsory to maintain at least 80% attendance for field work based project work.

 Semester End Examination: 50 Marks as per University academic calender

-Note: Examination scheme and mode shall be as prescribed by the Examination Branch, University of Delhi, from time to time.
+Note: Examination scheme and mode shall be as prescribed by the Examination

 PARTICIPATORY LEARNING AND ACTION